Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/migrate.md

         --konnect-runtime-group-name CP1
     ```

     Note that you can't sync the configuration to the control plane group `CPG`.
-Composite control planes don't have their own configuration.
+Control plane groups don't have their own configuration.
 They use combined configuration from all of their member control planes.

 ## Scenario: Migrate workspaces to control plane groups